jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 ## Surface contracts

-There are currently 3 surface contracts that manage how projects receive funds and define how all core contracts should be used together.
+There are currently 3 surface contracts that manage how projects manage funds and define how all core contracts should be used together.
 Anyone can write new surface contracts for projects to use.

 * [`JBController`](../specifications/contracts/or-controllers/jbcontroller/) stitches together funding cycles and community tokens, making sure all activity is accounted for and correct.
 * [`JBETHPaymentTerminal`](../specifications/contracts/or-payment-terminals/jbethpaymentterminal/) manages all inflows and outflows of ETH into the Juicebox ecosystem.